wzhtoo/Microsoft-Cybersecurity-Analyst-Professional-Certificate/01_Introduction-to-Computers-and-Operating-SystemsandSecurity/Module_2/03_MaintenanceAndPatches/07_GradedAssignment-ModueQuiz-enterpriseSystemsAndSecurity.md

    Cloud computing is considered more \***\*\_\_\_\_\*\*** than traditional commercial computing.

 - **scalable**
   - Correct.
-Because you can pay for what you need, when you need it, cloud computing is considered a more flexible model than the traditional on-premises approach.
+Because you can pay for what you need, when you need it, Cloud computing is considered a more flexible model than the traditional on-premises approach.
 - secure
 - traditional

 7. Question 7
    Zero Standing access is an example of **\*\***\_\_\_**\*\***.

-- A cloud-based pricing policy.
+- A Cloud-based pricing policy.
 - **A security policy of reducing access.**
 - An anti-virus software system.